Last updated: December 1, 2014

-As with many countries, cheap gas goes hand in hand with higher consumption.
-Only Americans use more gas per capita than Canadians do.
+Canadians have relatively high incomes and low gasoline prices.
+As with many other countries, cheap gas goes hand in hand with high consumption.
+Only Americans use more gasoline per person.

-High gas prices and economic uncertainty have been a shock to the home country of Fiat and Ferrari, where car ownership is among the highest in the world.
-Italian fuel prices rose 8.5 percent since July.
-The country now has the third most expensive gas in the 61-nation ranking.
+Expensive gasoline and economic uncertainty have been a shock to the home country of Fiat and Ferrari, where car ownership is among the highest in the world.
+The last six months have brought some relief, with fuel prices declining 13 percent.

 Car purchases are a particularly strong economic barometer in the Czech Republic, where cars make up the largest manufacturing industry.
-Automakers are predicting industrywide delivery growth of 2 percent to 3 percent for 2014, following six years of declines.
+Europe's auto sales increased for the 14th consecutive month in October following a six-year contraction.

-Average daily income is $52.
-It takes 13 percent of a day's wages to buy a gallon of gas.
+Average daily Czech income is $52.
+It takes 12 percent of a day's wages to buy a gallon of gasoline.

-Kuwait has one of the world's biggest gas subsidies.
-Filling up isn't any trouble for Kuwaitis.
-The average daily income is $127 -- enough to buy 157 gallons of gas if there were a car big enough to hold it.
+Kuwait has one of the world's biggest gasoline subsidies.
+Filling up is no trouble for Kuwaitis.
+The average daily income is $123 -- enough to buy 156 gallons of gas if there were a car big enough to hold it.